ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 **CHARACTERISTIC OPTIONS**

-~~A Brutal Blocker may improve or reduce any characteristic by up to 2, as follows~~Any Brutal Blocker may improve or reduce any characteristic as follows.
-Each option may be chosen a maximum of once:
+~~A Brutal Blocker may improve or reduce any characteristic by up to 2, as follows~~ <span style="color: darkmagenta">Any Brutal Blocker may improve or reduce any characteristic as follows.</span> Each option may be chosen a maximum of once:

 * Improve MA by 1 for +30,000 gold pieces.
 * Improve MA by 2 for 50,000 gold pieces (available to teams with either the 'Favoured Of ' or 'Lustrian Superleague' special rules only).